- Children must be age 6 or older

 What to Bring:

-For all paddling trips, we require that you bring one cell phone for safety reasons We loan one dry bag per group for the duration of your trip and additional dry bags are available to rent for $5 and for sale for $25.
-You will most likely need a dry bag, so please obtain one in advance, or plan to get one from us the day of your trip.
+For all paddling trips, we require that you bring one cell phone for safety reasons.
+You will most likely need a dry bag, so please obtain one in advance, or plan to rent one from us for $5 the day of your trip.
 Aside from your cell phone, we urge you to leave valuables and electronics locked in your car.
 We can hold your keys at our office while you are on the river.
 Please plan for the elements by bringing the following items with you for your trip.

 - Sunscreen, sunglasses, and a hat with a brim,